stacksjs/stacks/README.md

 <p align="center"><img src=".github/art/social.png" alt="Social Card of Stacks"></p>

-_Under heavy development during this week, drilling down on the "closer-to-final" API to create the most simple & reusable component library kit for developers._
+_Under heavy development during this week, drilling down on the "closer-to-final" API to create the most simple & reusable component library kit for developers.
+Blog post incoming as well and until then, wip commits it is._

 # The Modern Component Library